Wiki · Concept · Last reviewed June 25, 2026

 promptfoo

-promptfoo is an open-source CLI and library for evaluating and red-teaming LLM applications with declarative tests, assertions, provider comparisons, and repeatable security checks.
+promptfoo is an open-source CLI, library, and AI-security platform for evaluating and red-teaming LLM applications with declarative tests, assertions, provider comparisons, trace-aware agent checks, and repeatable security evidence.

 Definition

-promptfoo is an open-source command-line tool and library for evaluating and red-teaming LLM applications.
+promptfoo is an open-source command-line tool, library, and AI-security platform for evaluating and red-teaming LLM applications.
 The official documentation describes it as a way to test prompts, models, RAG pipelines, and applications with use-case-specific benchmarks, automated metrics, local execution, provider comparisons, and CI/CD integration.
-The GitHub README frames the same project around LLM evals, red teaming, vulnerability scanning, model comparison, and declarative configuration.
+The GitHub README frames the same project around prompt, agent, and RAG testing; red teaming; vulnerability scanning; model comparison; declarative configuration; and CI/CD use.

 The important word is application. promptfoo is not limited to asking whether a base model can answer a benchmark question.
-It can be aimed at the wrapper around the model: prompts, providers, retrieval systems, guardrails, API targets, and agent scaffolds.
+It can be aimed at the wrapper around the model: prompts, providers, retrieval systems, guardrails, API targets, tool calls, traces, code paths, and agent scaffolds.
 That makes it useful for teams that need regression and adversarial tests close to ordinary software changes.

 How It Works